vinaysm1/find_close_meteorites/README.md

-# find_close_meteriotes
+# find_close_meteorites
-Demo to find the nearest meteriot from a complete list of meteriots on NASA site.
+Demo to find the nearest meteorit from a complete list of meteorites shared on NASA site.